Balance vata this month with beneficial fiber and fats; recipes for sweet, salty, and sour dishes; and daily abhyanga, or warm oil massage.

 - Flax and chia seeds

-This time of year, I recommend adding 1-2 tablespoons of ground flax or chia seeds into your daily diet.
-This should fulfill your soluble fiber needs and provide better bowel movements.
+This time of year, I recommend adding 1-2 Tbs ground flax or chia seeds into your daily diet.
+This should fulfill your soluble fiber needs, balance vata, and provide better bowel movements.

 Eat Small Amounts of Fermented Foods

-Fermented foods have been a way to preserve foods for the long barren winters for thousands of years.
-So ’tis the season for eating them, but always in smaller, condiment size portions.
-A 20 ounce bottle of kombucha is quite excessive.
+Fermentation has been a way to preserve foods for long barren winters for thousands of years.
+The fermentation process uses lactic acid, which is heating and which, for some body types, can become too much.
+That said, ’tis the season for eating them, but always in smaller, condiment-sized portions.
+A 20-ounce bottle of kombucha is quite excessive.
 Consider these important foods, but don’t over do it.

 Increase Protein, But Don’t Overdo It

 Winter is also the time of year to increase intake of healthy fats and proteins.
 For our ancestors, veggies were somewhat scarce in winter, so humans survived by hunting more and eventually storing nuts, seeds, grains, and tubers.
 Doing so naturally increased their intake of healthy proteins and good fat.